-The consolidated results represent the combined activities of the American College of Radiology and the American College of Radiology Association, collectively referred to as the “College”.
+The consolidated results represent the combined activities of the American College of Radiology and the American College of Radiology Association, collectively referred to as “ACR.”
+ACR is well positioned financially to be able to respond and react to the needs of the profession and its members.

-The portfolio remains invested in a mix of equity and fixed-income mutual funds with an allocation to stocks and bonds in line with long-term objectives of capital appreciation for the portfolio.
-The College has maintained a disciplined investment approach which has proven successful over the longer term.
+The investment portfolio remains invested in a mix of equity and fixed-income mutual funds with an allocation to stocks and bonds in line with long-term objectives of capital appreciation.
+ACR maintains a disciplined investment approach, which has proven successful over the longer term.

-The College’s independent auditors, PricewaterhouseCoopers LLP, complete and issue their audit report at the end of October.
-Their reports are formally reviewed and accepted by the ACR Audit Committee and on file at the College headquarters in Reston, VA.
+ACR’s independent auditors, RSM US LLP, completed and issued their annual audit report at the end of October.
+The auditors issued a “clean” or unqualified opinion, which is the highest level of assurance that the financial statements are free of material misstatements and in accordance with Generally Accepted Accounting Principles.
+Their reports are formally reviewed and accepted by the ACR Audit Committee and on file at ACR headquarters in Reston, VA.